 TJOGEL accepts submissions on a rolling basis, and we encourage authors to submit an article as early as possible to ensure there is still space available.
 If authors expect their submission to be ready on or close to the deadline, they should communicate with us as soon as possible and provide a working draft so that we can work with the author regarding the submission process.

 The Journal aspires to keep editorial interventions to a minimum, namely, whatever is necessary for the sake of grammar, spelling, and punctuation.
 We strive to preserve an author’s style and take great care to communicate with the authors regarding changes, suggestions, and feedback.
 TJOGEL editorial board works with authors to provide individual attention, quick response to author questions, and communication regarding the editorial process every step of the way.

-If you have any questions regarding the submissions process, please contact Director of Submissions, Andrew Klein.
+If you have any questions regarding the submissions process, please contact Director of Submissions, Olivia Landry.

 The Texas Journal of Oil, Gas, and Energy Law is the only student-run journal in the country dedicated exclusively to promoting scholarship in the energy legal field.
 The Journal is widely recognized in Texas, as well as the U.S. and across the globe, as one of the premier journals for oil, gas, and energy law topics.

 - University of Texas Brand– You will be affiliated with one of the world’s most prestigious research institutions.
 The University of Texas is renowned for its leadership in Oil and Gas scholarship.
 It is home to the Center for Global Energy, International Arbitration, and Environmental Law as well as renowned casebook authors Ernest E. Smith and John Dzienkowski.